 Certain types of land use are grouped together in use classes.
 Planning permission is usually required to change between use classes.
 Councils cannot use Article 4 Directions to restrict changes within the same use class.

 Government has made several significant changes affecting permitted development and Article 4 Directions since the start of 2020.

-From the end of August 2020, two new permitted developments came into force relating to upward extension of buildings and redevelopment of certain types of vacant commercial sites for flats.
+From the end of August 2020, 2 new permitted developments came into force relating to upward extension of buildings and redevelopment of certain types of vacant commercial sites for flats.

 The new Class MA rights took effect from 1 August 2021.
-It applies to buildings that have been in commercial, business and service use for two years and have been vacant for three continuous months before the application for prior approval.
-There is a 1500-square metre limit on the floorspace that can be switched to residential use in any building.
+It applies to buildings that have been in commercial, business and service use for 2 years and have been vacant for 3 continuous months before the application for prior approval.
+There is a 1500-square metre limit on the floor space that can be switched to residential use in any building.

 We will continue to explore options if the proposed changes are introduced and will update this page as appropriate.

-Change of use to a House in Multiple Occupation (HMO)
+Change of use to a house in multiple occupation

-If you're considering changing a residential dwelling (in use class C3) to an HMO (in use class C4), you will need to apply for planning permission.
-This is because we have withdrawn permitted development rights for this type of development through an Article 4 Direction (PDF).
+If you're considering changing a residential dwelling (in use class C3) to a house in multiple occupation (in use class C4), you will need to apply for planning permission.
+This is because we have withdrawn permitted development rights for this type of development through an Article 4 Direction (PDF, 208.63 KB).

 To protect particularly important features in a conservation area, we may issue an Article 4 Direction.
 This means that if you're planning any development, you will have to submit a planning application for certain works that would not normally require it.
 You will find links to Article 4 Directions in the relevant conservation area pages.